- Copywriting Services

 Looking for a real estate copywriter to write your property listing?
 Click here.

-Here are 10 tips to help you create your MLS listing description and real estate ads.
+Here are 10 tips to help you write your MLS listing description and real estate ads.

 Your description needs to spark emotion for buyers to consider a visit.
 Craft a visual image that helps buyers see themselves living in this home.

-Tell them how this home is unique by including significant details such as the chic mid-century modern architectural style with its clean, minimalist aesthetic; the warm, classic look of hand-scraped mahogany wood flooring; or the welcoming curb appeal of the wrap-around porch, ideal for sipping your morning coffee.
+Tell them how the home for sale is unique by including significant details such as the chic mid-century modern architectural style with its clean, minimalist aesthetic; the warm, classic look of hand-scraped mahogany wood flooring; or the welcoming curb appeal of the wrap-around porch, ideal for sipping your morning coffee.

 Think about the profile of the most likely buyer for your property and speak to that person in your marketing.

 Is the home perfect for a hip single professional seeking a trendy urban home that’s a five-minute walk to Whole Foods?
 Would it be the perfect starter home for a young couple beginning to build their family?
 Or would a couple of empty nesters find this one-story home close to area doctors perfect for their retirement years?